-Graduates from Ph.D. in Learning and Teaching in STEM science education program area of study become state and nationally recognized leaders in science education.
+Graduates from Ph.D. in Learning and Teaching in STEM: Science Education concentration become state and nationally recognized leaders in science education.
 You will have the opportunity to work with nationally recognized experts in many facets of science education research and practice.

-Our Ph.D. in Learning and Teaching in STEM science education program area of study has four primary strands:
+Our Ph.D. in Learning and Teaching in STEM: Science Education concentration has four primary strands:

 - Higher education faculty